Carlos Sainz Jr.

 Carlos Sainz Vázquez de Castro, also known as Carlos Sainz Jr. is a Spanish Formula One racing driver, born on 1 September 1994.
 His father, Carlos Sainz, is a two time World Rally Champion.
 Carlos Sainz is also the nephew of the rally driver Antonio Sainz.
 Carlos Sainz, as Carlos Sainz Jr. is otherwise known, will race for Scuderia Ferrari from 2021.

 Sainz has raced in the European and British Formula 3 championships for Carlin in 2012.
 He then raced for DAMS, winning the 2014 Formula Renault 3.5 Championship before moving on to Toro Rosso Racing in Formula One in 2015.
-Mid-2017 season, Sainz started racing for Renault and is now driving for McLaren since 2019.
-Sainz has signed a two-year contract with Ferrari and will be replacing Sebastian Vettel in the team.
+Mid-2017 season, Sainz started racing for Renault before moving to McLaren.
+Sainz signed with Ferrari for 2021 and beyond, where he replaced Sebastian Vettel in the team.

 Carlos Sainz Jr’s Career Before Formula 1